aceontech/aceontech.github.io/_posts/2013-11-27-how-to-parse-rss-podcasts-with-nodejs.markdown

 You can find more information on NodeJS Streams on [Max Ogden](http://maxogden.com/)'s [blog](http://maxogden.com/node-streams.html).

 ## <a name="parsing"></a>The meat of the matter: getting & parsing
-RSS/Podcast feeds usually live at a remote location and need to be fetched before they can be parsed into a more usable form.
-So, technically, we'll need one more tool to achieve this: **http.get()**.
+RSS/Podcast feeds are usually hosted on a remote server and will need to be fetched before they can be parsed into a more usable form.
+So, technically, we'll need one more API to achieve this: **http.get()**.
 In summary, this will be the code flow:

 1. HTTP **GET** the resource containing the RSS feed
 2. Store feed **meta** data for later use
 3. Add an episode object to the array every time a **readable** chunk comes in
 4. Create a JSON object to return to the user

-First off, **include** feedparser and http using **require()**, somewhere at the top of your file:
+First off, **include** 'feedparser' and 'http' using **require()**, somewhere at the top of your file:

 {% highlight javascript %}
 var FeedParser = require('feedparser');